-Within 10 days of any changes of residence
+Within 10 days of any changes of residence.

-Once each year within 10 days of the person's birth date, regardless of whether the person recently changed residence
+Once each year within 10 days of the person's birth date, regardless of whether the person recently changed residence or otherwise reported.

-Within 10 days of the first day the person works at, carries on a vocation at, or attends an institution of higher education
+Within 10 days of the first day the person works at, carries on a vocation at, or attends an institution of higher education.

 The Washington County Sheriff's Office offers sex offender registration at two locations: